Directional emission of a readout resonator for qubit measurement: Introduction

-Here, we propose and demonstrate ``all-pass readout,'' a transmission-based scheme in which the readout resonator demonstrates preferential directional emission of photons encoded with qubit information, thus avoiding the need for intentional mismatch.
+Here, we present a proof-of-concept demonstration of ``all-pass readout,'' a transmission-based scheme in which the readout resonator demonstrates preferential directional emission of photons encoded with qubit information, thus avoiding the need for intentional mismatch.
 In Sec.~\ref{sec:model}, we present a model for an all-pass resonator coupled to a transmon qubit.
 We experimentally demonstrate all-pass performance with the fabricated device detailed in Sec.~\ref{sec:device} and demonstrate high-fidelity single-shot readout in Sec.~\ref{sec:readout}.